Azure/azure-quickstart-templates/201-zerto-zca-network-and-vpn/README.md

-# Deploy Zerto Virtual Replication to Azure
+# Deploy Zerto Virtual Replication to Azure with a VPN

 This template deploys the Zerto Cloud Appliance (ZCA) to Azure.
 It deploys a virtual network, public ip, network interface and a ZCA virtual machine.